thenexthub/Codira/docs/CompilerPerformance.md

 cases is the `utils/scale-test` script.

-Scale-test runs on counters, so it's worth taking a short digression into the set of counters that exist in the Swift compiler and how they fit together.
+Scale-test runs on counters, so it's worth taking a short digression into the set of counters that exist in the Codira compiler and how they fit together.

 #### Compiler counters

-The Swift compiler has two separate (though related) subsystems for counting the work it does.
+The Codira compiler has two separate (though related) subsystems for counting the work it does.

-  1. The LLVM `STATISTIC()` system included by `#include "llvm/ADT/Statistic.h"` and lightly wrapped by `#include "language/Basic/Statistic.h"`.
+  1. The LLVM `STATISTIC()` system included by `#include "toolchain/ADT/Statistic.h"` and lightly wrapped by `#include "language/Basic/Statistic.h"`.
 This system consists of macros and helper structures for atomic, static counters that self-register in a global list.
 This subsystem is shared with Clang and